makrai/notes/antoniak18-stabil-embed-naacl.md

 * GloVe and LSA produce the least variable cosine similarities, while PPMI produces the most variable cosine similarities for all settings.
-The presence of specific documents has a significant effect on all four algorithms (lesser for PPMI), consistently increasing the standard devia- tions
+The presence of specific documents has a significant effect on all four algorithms (lesser for PPMI), consistently increasing the standard deviations
 * document segmentation size 11